yangzhou12/BenchX/README.md

 - MIMIC-CXR: We downloaded the [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) dataset as the radiographs.
 Paired medical reports can be downloaded in MIMIC-CXR.

-- CheXpert: We downloaded the [CheXpert-v1.0-small](https://stanfordmlgroup.github.io/competitions/chexpert/#:~:text=What%20is%20CheXpert%3F,labeled%20reference%20standard%20evaluation%20sets) small dataset from Kaggle.
+- CheXpert: We downloaded the [CheXpert-v1.0-small](https://stanfordmlgroup.github.io/competitions/chexpert/#:~:text=What%20is%20CheXpert%3F,labeled%20reference%20standard%20evaluation%20sets) dataset from Kaggle.

 - RSNA Pneumonia: We used the stage 2 of [RSNA Pneumonia](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) dataset in Kaggle.